wiedehopf/tar1090/README.md

 ```
 - You should now have a range outline for the theoretical range for aircraft at 40000 ft on your tar1090 map

+- It might be interesting to compare to http://192.168.x.yy/tar1090/?pTracks which will by default will display the last 8 hours of traces.

 ## A separate instance with longer data retention for gauging range

+If this seems too complicated for you or you don't want a 2nd instance, changing / adding PTRACKS=24 to the /etc/default/tar1090 configuration should also extend the history (for /?pTracks only).

 ```
 sudo nano /etc/default/tar1090_instances